shtse8/DeepResearch/README.md

 ## Usage

-Run DeepSearch by specifying a research topic:
+Run DeepResearch by specifying a research topic:

 ```bash
 bun run start "bitcoin price trend in this year"